-The enzyme alpha-amylase is already available to industry from other production sources.
-Due to the voluntary nature of the proposed permission, industry will use alpha-amylase from this additional source, GM B. licheniformis, where businesses in the industry believe a net benefit exists for them.
-An additional source of this enzyme may help industry save on production costs of brewing, production of potable alcohol and starch processing.
+The enzyme beta-amylase is already available to industry from other production sources.
+Due to the voluntary nature of the proposed permission, industry will use beta-amylase from this additional source, GM B. licheniformis, where businesses in the industry believe a net benefit exists for them.
+An additional source of this enzyme may help industry save on production costs of starch processing to manufacture maltose syrup.

-The use of this enzyme from this source has GRAS status in USA and approval for various purposes in France and Denmark.
-Therefore, the approval of this enzyme in the Code may help some of Australia's and New Zealand's sales in international markets.
+The use of this enzyme from this source already has approval for various purposes in France, Denmark, Brazil and Mexico.
+Therefore, the approval of this beta-amylase in the Code may help some of Australia's and New Zealand's sales in international markets.
 There may, however, be more competing imports in the domestic market from countries that use this enzyme into the future.